DataDog/documentation/content/en/monitors/monitor_types/process.md

 ### Select processes

 Search for a process to monitor using a space separated list of strings.
 The search performs a partial match, fuzzy search across all processes on your infrastructure.
-Use tags to refine your monitor to a specific scope.
+Search operators `AND`, `OR`, and `NOT` are supported.
+See the [Live Process Monitoring][3] page for details.
+Additionally, filter by tags to refine your monitor to a specific scope.

 Matching processes and counts are displayed below the search: